causify-ai/tutorials/class_project_instructions/Projects/What-If Tool (WIT)_Project_Description.md

-### Tech Description: What-If Tool (WIT)
+**Description**

-The What-If Tool (WIT) is an interactive visualization tool designed to help data scientists understand and analyze machine learning models.
-It provides features such as:
+The What-If Tool (WIT) is an interactive visualization tool designed for machine learning model evaluation and analysis.
+It allows users to understand model performance through visual exploration, enabling the manipulation of input features and instant feedback on predictions.
+With WIT, users can analyze model behavior, compare results across different scenarios, and identify potential biases in the model.

-- **Model Evaluation**: Assess model performance through various metrics.
-- **Data Manipulation**: Simulate changes in input data to see how predictions are affected.
+**Features:**
-- **Visualization**: Generate visual representations of model predictions and feature importance.
+- Interactive interface for visualizing model predictions and performance.
+- Ability to manipulate input features and observe changes in predictions in real-time.
+- Supports various model types, including classification and regression.
-- **Fairness Analysis**: Identify and mitigate bias in model predictions.
+- Offers insights into feature importance and model fairness.

 ---

-### Project Blueprint

-#### Project 1: Predicting House Prices with Feature Analysis
+### Project 1: Predicting Housing Prices
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal is to predict house prices based on various features like location, size, and number of bedrooms.
-Students will optimize the model to minimize prediction error.
+**Project Objective**: Create a model to predict housing prices based on various features such as location, square footage, and number of bedrooms.
+The goal is to optimize prediction accuracy and understand feature impacts.

-**Dataset Suggestions**: Use publicly available real estate datasets from Kaggle or government housing data portals.
+**Dataset Suggestions**: Look for housing price datasets on Kaggle or open government real estate databases.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a housing dataset from Kaggle.
-2. **Feature Engineering**: Create new features such as price per square foot, and categorize locations.
+**Tasks**:
+- **Data Preprocessing**: Clean and preprocess the dataset, handling missing values and encoding categorical features.
-3. **Model Training**: Train a regression model (e.g., Linear Regression or Random Forest).
+- **Model Training**: Train a regression model (e.g., Linear Regression) to predict housing prices.
-4. **Use of the Tool**: Utilize WIT to visualize feature importance and simulate changes in features to observe price predictions.
+- **Feature Importance Analysis**: Use WIT to visualize the impact of different features on price predictions.
-5. **Evaluation Metrics**: Use RMSE (Root Mean Square Error) and R² score to evaluate model performance.
-6. **Visualization**: Create a report with visualizations of model predictions and feature impacts.

-**Bonus Ideas**: Compare performance with different regression models, or explore the impact of outliers on predictions.
+- **Scenario Exploration**: Manipulate input features in WIT to explore how changes in location or size affect predicted prices.

+**Bonus Ideas (Optional)**:
+- Implement additional regression models (e.g., Random Forest, Gradient Boosting) and compare their performance using WIT.
+- Analyze the model's predictions for different geographic areas to identify potential biases.

 ---

-#### Project 2: Sentiment Analysis of Movie Reviews
+### Project 2: Customer Churn Prediction
 **Difficulty**: 2 (Medium)

-**Project Objective**: The aim is to classify movie reviews as positive or negative based on their text content.
-Students will optimize the model for accuracy and F1 score.

-**Dataset Suggestions**: Use a sentiment analysis dataset from HuggingFace or Kaggle that includes movie reviews labeled with sentiment.

-**Step-by-Step Plan**:
-1. **Data Collection**: Obtain a labeled dataset of movie reviews from HuggingFace or Kaggle.
-2. **Feature Engineering**: Preprocess text data (tokenization, stop-word removal) and create features using TF-IDF or word embeddings.
-3. **Model Training**: Fine-tune a pre-trained model (e.g., BERT) for sentiment classification.
-4. **Use of the Tool**: Apply WIT to analyze model predictions, explore how changing words affects sentiment, and assess fairness across different demographics.
-5. **Evaluation Metrics**: Use accuracy, precision, recall, and F1 score to evaluate model performance.
+**Project Objective**: Develop a classification model to predict customer churn in a subscription-based service.
+The aim is to optimize recall and precision to identify at-risk customers effectively.

+**Dataset Suggestions**: Find customer churn datasets on Kaggle or public datasets from telecom companies.

+**Tasks**:
+- **Data Preparation**: Clean the dataset, perform exploratory data analysis (EDA), and encode categorical variables.
+- **Model Development**: Train a classification model (e.g., Logistic Regression or Decision Tree) to predict churn.
+- **Model Evaluation**: Use WIT to visualize model performance metrics like confusion matrix, ROC curve, and precision-recall.
+- **Feature Sensitivity Analysis**: Explore how changes in customer features (e.g., usage patterns, payment history) impact churn predictions using WIT.

+**Bonus Ideas (Optional)**:
+- Implement ensemble methods (e.g., Random Forest) and compare results against the initial model using WIT.
-6. **Visualization**: Create a dashboard or report summarizing sentiment trends and model performance.
+- Create a dashboard to visualize customer segments and their likelihood of churn.

-**Bonus Ideas**: Extend the project by implementing a multi-class classification for different genres or exploring the impact of length of review on sentiment.

 ---

-#### Project 3: Customer Segmentation for E-Commerce
+### Project 3: Image Classification with Bias Detection
 **Difficulty**: 3 (Hard)

-**Project Objective**: The project aims to segment customers based on purchasing behavior using clustering techniques.
-Students will optimize the model for meaningful segmentation.
+**Project Objective**: Build an image classification model to identify different species of plants and analyze potential biases in the model's predictions based on image features.

-**Dataset Suggestions**: Use a customer transaction dataset from Kaggle or an open government e-commerce dataset.
+**Dataset Suggestions**: Utilize publicly available plant image datasets from Kaggle or HuggingFace Datasets.

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire a dataset containing customer transactions, including demographics and purchase history.
-2. **Feature Engineering**: Create features such as total spend, frequency of purchases, and recency of last purchase.
-3. **Model Training**: Apply clustering algorithms (e.g., K-Means or DBSCAN) to identify distinct customer segments.
-4. **Use of the Tool**: Utilize WIT to visualize clusters, adjust feature values, and explore how customer segments change with different parameters.
-5. **Evaluation Metrics**: Use silhouette score and Davies-Bouldin index to evaluate clustering effectiveness.
-6. **Visualization**: Develop visualizations to represent customer segments and their characteristics, along with a report summarizing findings.

-**Bonus Ideas**: Experiment with different clustering algorithms and compare results, or implement a recommendation system based on identified segments.
+**Tasks**:
+- **Data Collection and Preprocessing**: Gather plant images, resize, and augment the dataset for model training.
+- **Model Training**: Use a pre-trained convolutional neural network (CNN) for image classification tasks.
+- **Bias Detection**: Leverage WIT to visualize model predictions and identify any biases based on image characteristics (e.g., background, lighting).
+- **Feature Exploration**: Manipulate image features in WIT to observe how changes affect classification outcomes and model confidence.

+**Bonus Ideas (Optional)**:
+- Implement techniques to mitigate bias (e.g., data augmentation or re-weighting classes) and evaluate their effectiveness using WIT.
+- Compare model performance across different subsets of data (e.g., images taken in various environments) to analyze robustness.

+---

+By engaging with these projects, students will enhance their understanding of machine learning, model evaluation, and the importance of ethical considerations in data science.